Brob2nd/Smash-Remix-Debugged/readme.md

 Halofactory: Creator of the Tap Jump option, programmer for Vanilla Smash Remix.

-MrMarioBros222: Fixer or the Sandbag 1P Modes crashes and animations changes.
+MrMarioBros222: Fixer of the Sandbag 1P Modes crashes and animations changes.

 coffee: Musician/Arranger of the Donkey Kong Jr. Song and part of the Vanilla Smash Remix OST.